Online Graduate Certificate in Program Protection Planning

 The Department of Defense strongly emphasizes the need for intelligent and effective Systems Security Engineering to achieve program protection.
 Organizations that develop high-technology products are at risk from a number of threats to their critical data and infrastructure and systems they design and deliver.
 The best practices of Systems Security Engineering must be used to provide built-in protection to these critical systems in order to ensure and sustain the highest level of security throughout their life cycle.

 The First Graduate-level Program in this Essential Discipline

-The courses in this certificate program provide students with practical, actionable strategies for understanding system design and maintenance risks in order to minimize vulnerabilities, and detect and mitigate threats.
+The courses in this certificate program provide students with practical, actionable strategies for implementing Systems Security Engineering to understand system design and operational risks in order to minimize vulnerabilities and detect and mitigate threats.

 Attend a Virtual Open House

 Please see the prerequisites necessary for this program to determine if you have the correct background and experience.

 WPI's Graduate Certificate in Program Protection Planning covers the essential topics that systems engineers and the defense industry needs.
 It is comprised of six courses (18 credits) - five required courses and one elective - taught by subject matter experts who are heavily involved in industry.

 Students may transfer all six courses into WPI's MS in Systems Engineering if they choose Operations Risk Management as their elective.